 This project is perfect for classrooms, too!
 Use this as a center during center time or as a station during free play.
 This is super easy to set up for large groups as well.

-Potions for kids are easy to make and EPIC fun!
+Gold paint potions for kids are easy to make and EPIC fun!

 If you’ve ever photographed something that sparkles, you might understand how hard it is to capture how gorgeous it is in a photo.
 (I know I sure have!)

 Only once you do this in person can you truly experience how absolutely beautiful this is.
 Kids go crazy for this.